 What is this medication for?

-Diazepam belongs to the class of medications called benzodiazepines.
-Diazepam is used for the short-term relief of symptoms of excessive anxiety or alcohol withdrawal (such as agitation).
+Diazepam belongs to the class of medications called benzodiazepines, a class used for its sedative effects.
+This medication works by increasing gamma-aminobutyric acid (GABA - a nerve messenger) in the brain.
+When GABA increases, unwanted nerve activity in the brain decreases.
+Diazepam is used for the short-term relief of symptoms of excessive anxiety or alcohol withdrawal (such as agitation and hallucinations).
 It is also used for the reduction of muscle spasms.
-As well, it may be used to treat seizure disorders in combination with other medications.
+It may also be used to treat seizure disorders in combination with other medications.

 Your doctor may have suggested this medication for conditions other than those listed here.
 As well, some forms of this medication may not be used for all of the conditions discussed here.
 If you are not sure why you are using this medication, speak to your doctor.
 Do not stop using this medication without consulting your doctor.